thuml/depyf/docs/walk_through.rst

     f(x, b)
     # the second call of f(x, b) hit a condition, so we can just execute the compiled code
     f(x, b)

+That's basically how ``torch.compile`` works as a Just-In-Time compiler.
+We can even extract those compiled entries from functions, see the `PyTorch documentation <https://pytorch.org/docs/main/torch.compiler_deepdive.html#how-to-inspect-artifacts-generated-by-torchdynamo>`_ for more details.